translate/terminator/docs/users/getting_started.rst

 Terminator has six different user roles with increasing permissions (each role inherits previous role permissions):

-- *Anonymous user*: those users that are not authenticated.
+- *Anonymous user*: users that are not authenticated.
 - *Authenticated user*: users authenticated but without any permission on any glossary.
-- Terminologist:
+- Terminologist: users that can add and manage terms.
-- Lexicographer:
+- Lexicographer: users that can proofread terms.
-- Glossary owner:
+- Glossary owner: users that have all permissions on a specific glossary.
-- Server administrator:
+- Server administrator: users with all permissions.

 How Terminator Handles Terminology
 ==================================